 Let’s take a look at when it’s best to use a graph database, and when a relational database might be better suited to your needs.

-When to use a graph database
+When should I use a graph database?

-Since relationships within data are front and center in a graph data model, a graph database is useful in situations where your data has complex relationships and you require real-time insights from that data.
 Graph data can also be easier to understand and explain to key stakeholders, particularly when you add a network visualization tool to your graph technology stack.

 Some specific use cases where a graph database might be a better option than a relational database include: